ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 ``{specialty_pizzas:description}`` will be replaced by its description and so on.

-You'll notice that what we're doing here is prefixing the names of the variables in the Pizza channel with the name of the Relationship field that relates the Store channel to the Pizza channel.
+Notice that what we're doing here is prefixing the names of the variables in the Pizza channel with the name of the Relationship field that relates the Store channel to the Pizza channel.
 We call this namespacing and it's a very powerful tool.
 This is what allows us to access the variables of the related entries, even though they may be the same as those of the parent entries.

 Inside the ``{specialty_pizzas}`` tag pair, you can use ``{title}`` to display the title of the current Store entry and ``{specialty_pizzas:title}`` to